Spring Boot Method Security with SAPL

 - The keyword

-policy, declaring that the document contains a policy (as opposed to a policy set; You will learn about policy sets later) - A unique policy name so that the PDP can distinguish them
+policy, declaring that the document contains a policy.
+You will learn about policy sets later. - A unique policy name so that the PDP can distinguish it from other policies.

 Other optional elements will be explained later.

-The most basic policies are the policies to either permit or deny all actions without further inspection of any attributes.
+The most basic policies either permit or deny all actions without inspecting any attributes.

-Let us start with a “permit all” policy.
-Add a file permit_all.sapl to the resources/policies folder of the maven project with the following contents:
+Start with a “permit all” policy.
+Add a file permit_all.sapl to the resources/policies folder of the Maven project with the following contents:

 policy "permit all" permit

-This keyword is always followed by the name of the SAPL policy as a string.
-In this case "permit all".
-The policy name must always be followed by the entitlement, in this case permit.
+As described above, the document starts with the keyword policy, which indicates that the document contains a policy.
+This keyword is followed by the policy name as a string, in this case "permit all".
+The policy name is followed by the entitlement, in this case permit.

 In this guide, we haven’t described any rules in the policy.
 Therefore, all of its rules are satisfied, and the policy tells the PDP to return a permit decision, regardless of any details of the attributes contained in the authorization subscription or any external attributes from PIPs.
 This type of policy is dangerous and not very practical for production systems.
 However, it is helpful during development to be able to perform quick tests without authorization getting in the way.

-Now restart the application, authenticate with any user and access http://localhost:8080/api/books/1 again.
+Restart the application, authenticate with any user, and access http://localhost:8080/api/books/1 again.

 Now you should get the data for book 1: